The Relationship between Quality of Work Life and Post-traumatic Stress Disorder in Nurses during the COVID-19 Pandemic: A Cross-sectional Study

 The results indicated a positive correlation between the decrease in the quality of work life and PTSD.
 These findings contribute to a better understanding of effective strategies for promoting mental well-being and identifying key aspects to be measured in future interventions.
 Moreover, these results can guide the development of targeted mental health management interventions aimed at supporting nurses in their vital work during major health crises.

-Keywords: Quality of work life, Post-traumatic stress disorder, Health crisis, Nurses.
+Keywords: Quality of work life, Post-traumatic stress disorder, COVID-19 pandemic, Nurses, Mental stress, Mental health management.

 1. INTRODUCTION